The Rhema Foundation Canada

 Kampala Here We Come: The Final Days

 This past July, the Rhema Foundation Canada team embarked on a medical humanitarian trip to Kampala, Uganda that opened their eyes to the state of the country’s strained healthcare system.
-From the understaffed clinics to the dilapidated schoolhouses, the team saw many opportunities for support and improvement.
-However, it was the final days of the trip that provided a more complete picture of how help from abroad could help to make a real difference in the lives of Uganda’s.
+From the understaffed clinics, to the dilapidated schoolhouses, the team saw many opportunities for support and improvement.
+However, it was the final days of the trip that provided a more complete picture of how help from abroad could help to make a real difference in the lives of Ugandans.

 The final observation the team made was how the influx of refugees from neighboring states – nearly a million from South Sudan alone – have strained the country’s already weak healthcare system.
 Not only has the refugee crisis overburdened many hospitals and clinics, but it has also highlighted ongoing issues of corruption and structural barriers to change.

 With these observations in mind, the team left Kampala with a number of next steps in mind for providing ongoing support and assistance to the capital city.
 First and foremost, the team will be reviewing the current needs in Kampala with the help of guidance resources provided by KCCA, such as the ‘Strategic Outlook for Education in the City, Strategic Areas of Focus.’
-Furthermore, the team will also be determining the specific areas to focus on to ensure long-term, sustainable change in Kampala.
-Finally – and perhaps the biggest undertaking of them all – the team plans to initiate a ‘1 Million Pad’ campaign, which aims to raise 1 million pads through partnerships, fundraising events and community outreach to contribute to the education and empowerment of young women.
+Furthermore, the team will also be determining specific areas of focus to ensure long-term, sustainable change in Kampala.
+Finally – and perhaps the biggest undertaking of them all – the team plans to initiate a ‘1 Million Pad’ campaign, which aims to raise 1 million pads through partnerships, fundraising events, and community outreach to contribute to the education and empowerment of young women.